There are now 2 possible online modes for units:

 - Contact hours

-- lectures: 3 hours per week, delivered live and also available online; labs: 1.5 hours per week; pre-labs: 1 hour per week, these may also be provided online
+- lectures: approximately 3 hours per week, delivered live and also all available online

 - Students undertaking this unit require an anatomy licence.
 To comply with this regulation, student names are automatically entered in the School of Human Sciences' Register of Anatomy Licences.
-Laboratories start in week one of semester.
-Students are allocated to laboratory groups by an online class allocation system (CAS).
-The purchase of laboratory (unit) manuals is strongly recommended for this unit.
+Tutorials start in week one of semester.
+Students are allocated to tutorial groups by an online class allocation system (CAS).
+The purchase of the unit manual is strongly recommended for this unit.
 These can be obtained through the University Secondhand Bookshop and as a download from the unit online learning site.
-Some copies are made available for reference in laboratory classes.
+Some copies are made available for reference in tutorial classes.

 Current Human Biology I Unit Manual